 Inside the atomiser compartment is a small heating coil.
-Above the atomiser coils is a wick which extends into the cartridge and draws the e-liquid to the heating coil creating vapor.
-While there are some differences in flavor and vapor production coil heads all essentially work the same way.
+Above the atomiser coils is a wick which extends into the cartridge and draws the e-liquid to the heating coil creating vapour.
+While there are some differences in flavour and vapour production coil heads all essentially work the same way.

 Basically there are 2 types of vape coils: Top Coil which is replaced on the top of the clearomiser and bottom coil which is replaced from the bottom of the clearomiser.
 Your coil will vary depending on your clearomizer of choice.

 You can purchase premade coils but some vapers are now choosing to build their own.
 If you do decide to try your hand at rebuildables, there are a few important things to note.

 - Remember with vaping mods it's safety first.
 It’s important to know the limitations of your battery and device.

 - Use Ohm’s Law to determine how much current you will draw through the coil.

 - Test your coil before you use it.